 Waste and Decommissioning Financing Arrangements: The Government legislated in the Energy Act 2008 supposedly to ensure that operators of new reactors will have secure financing arrangements in place to meet “the full costs of decommissioning and their full share of waste management and disposal costs”.
 Before construction begins, an operator of a new nuclear power station will have to submit a Funded Decommissioning Programme (FDP) for approval by the Secretary of State.
 The independent Nuclear Liabilities Financing Assurance Board was established to provide impartial scrutiny and advice on the suitability of FDPs.
 Alongside the approval of an operator’s FDP, the Government will expect to enter into a contract with the operator regarding the terms on which the Government will take title to and liability for the operator’s higher activity radioactive wastes.
-The Government expects to ‘dispose’ of spent fuel and intermediate level waste from new nuclear power stations in the same geological disposal facility that it is hoping to find a site for to ‘dispose’ of the waste already created by existing reactors.
+The Government expects to ‘dispose’ of spent fuel and intermediate level waste from new nuclear power stations in the same geological disposal facility that it is hoping to find a site to ‘dispose’ of the waste already created by existing reactors.
 The contract with the operators of new reactors will set out how the price that will be charged for this waste transfer will be determined.
-This ‘waste transfer price’ is supposed to be “consistent with the Government’s policy that operators of new nuclear power stations should meet their full share of waste management costs“, but nuclear economist Ian Jackson points out that, because the new build spent fuel is unlikely to be buried underground before 2130, and a discount rate will be applied to the waste transfer price, we are basically hoping that the stock market will fund most of the cost.
+This ‘waste transfer price’ is supposed to be “consistent with the Government’s policy that operators of new nuclear power stations should meet their full share of waste management costs“, but nuclear economist Ian Jackson points out, in a report called Fixed Unit Price Simulation for Disposal of Spent Fuel from New Nuclear Power Stations in the UK (FUPSIM), that, because the new build spent fuel is unlikely to be buried underground before 2130, and a discount rate will be applied to the waste transfer price, we are basically hoping that the stock market will fund most of the cost.

-A Generic Design Assessment (GDA) of new nuclear reactor designs is being carried out by the Office for Nuclear Regulation and the Environment Agency (the Regulators).
+A Generic Design Assessment (GDA) of new nuclear reactor designs is carried out by the Office for Nuclear Regulation and the Environment Agency (the Regulators).
+They are currently carrying out an assessment of the UK HPR-1000 design which is being proposed by GNS for the Bradwell site.
 GDA, also known as pre-licensing, allows the generic safety, security and environmental aspects of new nuclear reactor designs to be assessed before applications are made for licences and permits to build particular designs of reactor on a particular sites.

 In December 2012 ONR and the Environment Agency granted Design Acceptance Confirmation (DAC) and Statements of Design Acceptability (SoDA) for the UK EPR Reactor Design.
 These documents confirmed that EDF and AREVA’s UK EPR reactor design is considered suitable for construction in the UK.